tharani001/tharani001/README.md

   👩🏻‍💻  I am enthusiastic about delving into the data lifecycle, employing various tools and techniques to understand data for actionable insights.

-  My expertise spans Data Analytics, Machine Learning,SQL and an unwavering attention to detail.
+  My expertise spans Data Analytics, Machine Learning,SQL,Deep Learning, NLP, GenAI and an unwavering attention to detail.

   I strive to make informed recommendations that benefit different business groups.</h3>